nealio82/catstagram/readme.md

 ## Notes / Thoughts / Improvements

 - The controller is coupled to the framework, albeit relatively loosely.
 It would be nice to implement PSR-7 compatible controllers, define them as services, and decouple completely from Laravel.
-I don't immediately know if Laravel provides an easy way to do this, or if trying so would be overkill for this project
+I don't immediately know if Laravel provides an easy way to do this, or if trying so would be overkill for this project.
-- I toyed with the idea of using Laravel's commandbus and dispatching domain events for user interactions, but again this seemed like overkill for the purposes of the tech test
+- I toyed with the idea of using Laravel's commandbus and dispatching domain events for user interactions, but again this seemed like overkill for the purposes of the tech test.
 - The test cases is PastebinFileInfoUploaderTest.php pass the dependencies in a rather ugly way.
 They could be tidied.
+- The uploaded URL notification could do with an auto-expire / remove on it to stop the page filling up with notifications.